-We’ll go into more detail about that below, as well as explain what receipts to keep, whether or not you have to sign them, and tips for avoiding common mistakes.
+We’ll go into more detail below, explaining what receipts to keep, whether or not you have to sign them, and tips for avoiding common mistakes.

 What’s the Deal with Signing Credit Card Receipts?